Mbareck21/portfolio/README.md

 npm run dev
 \`\`\`

-The site will be available at \`http://localhost:3000\`
+The site will then be accessible at \`http://localhost:3000\` 🎉

-## Building for Production
+## 🏗️ Building for Production

-To create a production build:
+Ready to go live?
+Here's how to build for production:

 \`\`\`bash
 # Create an optimized production build